Mealybugs on Chinese Evergreen — White Colonies in the Growing Crown

 - 2

-Shine a flashlight into the growing crown while gently separating the tightly packed new leaves, then touch a swab dipped in 70% isopropyl alcohol directly to every white mass you find — the alcohol dissolves the waxy coating on contact and kills the insect underneath it.
+Shine a flashlight into the growing crown while gently separating the tightly packed new leaves with your fingers, then touch a cotton swab dipped in 70% isopropyl alcohol directly to every white mass you find.
+The alcohol dissolves the waxy coating on contact and kills the insect underneath it, rather than just knocking it loose.

 - 3

-Check all leaf axils along the stem — the sheltered zone where each petiole attaches to the stem is a secondary hiding location.
-Treat any colonies found.
+Check every leaf axil along the stem, working from the crown down to the soil line — the sheltered pocket where each petiole attaches is a common secondary hiding spot.
+Treat any colonies found there the same way, with a direct alcohol swab.

 - 4

-Mix 2 teaspoons of neem oil per quart of water with a drop of emulsifying dish soap and coat the whole plant, working the spray down into the packed crown where the swab couldn't fully reach; a weekly repeat for 4–6 weeks catches the crawlers that keep hatching from eggs tucked deep in the new growth.
+Blend 2 teaspoons of neem oil into a quart of water along with a single drop of dish soap so it mixes rather than separating, then coat the whole plant, working the spray down into the packed crown where the swab likely couldn't fully reach every hidden pocket.

 - 5